Every beer garden NYC has to offer

 Beer lovers and German expats from all over the city flock to this Bavarian party house, where the most hotly contested seats are out on the sidewalk under blue umbrellas.
 This prime people-watching spot—smack in the middle of Alphabet City—is tough to beat, especially when you’ve got a liter stein of beer in hand.
 Choose from a dozen German brews on tap plus more than ten bottles.
 After knocking back a few, you too will be shaking a tail feather.

-This authentic Czech beer garden offers plenty of mingle-friendly picnic tables, where you can sit while you sample cheap platters of sausage and a solid lineup of European and domestic beers (pints $7, pitchers $18).
+This authentic Czech beer garden offers plenty of mingle-friendly picnic tables, where you can sit while you sample cheap platters of sausage and a solid lineup of European and domestic beers.
 Though the huge, tree-canopied garden is open year-round, summer is the prime time to soak up some rays over a pint.
 Prost!

 Instead of ordering a sit-down meal of schnitzel under the retractable roof, hit up the grill guy for a fat kielbasa loaded with kraut and steer your brood toward one of the wood tables in the rustic hall.
 Imaginative youngsters just might believe they’re in Bavaria rather than Brooklyn.
-On a weekend afternoon, savor any of the Czech and German draft beers, like the Schneider Weiss.
-You’ll want to leave by early evening, before the bar is infiltrated by revelers chugging mammoth steins.
+On a weekend afternoon, savor any of the Czech and German draft beers, but you’ll want to leave by early evening, before the bar is infiltrated by revelers chugging mammoth steins.

-In a beer scene dominated by hoppy, high-alcohol brews, credit this madcap watering hole for championing session beers (most $7–9), a family of brews whose lower booze content makes them ideal for extended drinking.
-Unlikely picks such as the four-percent-ABV Baba Black Beer (Budweiser, by comparison, is 5 percent) will keep you buzzed but standing through an evening of rubber ring quoits in the back garden.
+In a beer scene dominated by hoppy, high-alcohol brews, credit this madcap watering hole for championing session beers, a family of brews whose lower booze content makes them ideal for extended drinking.
+Unlikely picks can include the four-percent-ABV Baba Black Beer (Budweiser, by comparison, is 5 percent), which will keep you buzzed but standing through an evening of rubber ring quoits in the back garden.